tantosec/oneshell/README.md

 "One Shell To Rule Them All", or `oneshell` for short, is a tool that can solve this problem.
 It does this by running an encrypted reverse shell using only the `echo` and `chmod` commands.

+To find out how it works, check out my blog on the topic [here](https://tantosec.com/blog/oneshell/).

 # Detailed requirements for a successful payload

 * Target can connect to your via TCP